hellloxiaotian/hellloxiaotian.github.io/index.md

 Associate editor for the Journal of Electrical and Electronic Engineering

 Guest Editor of the Special Journal of Mathematics about the Special Issue on Method and application of machine learning

+Guest editor of the Special Journal of Frontiers in Signal Processing

  The 5rd Conference on Artificial Intelligence Technology (ACAIT 2021) PC